elenaquei/BioML/README.md

 # BioML

 In this project, we present an application of graph neural networks for constructing mechanistic models for time-dependent gene expression.
 Our result highlights not only the flexibility of GAEs, but also their limitations, appearing in the form of spurious edges.
-Furthermore, we demonstrate how a good fit of the data does not relate to a good representation of the underlying model, thus highlighting the importance of additional testing on fitted models, such as the presented knock-down experiments
+Furthermore, we demonstrate how a good fit of the data does not relate to a good representation of the underlying model, thus highlighting the importance of additional testing on fitted models, such as the presented knock-down experiments.

+We have used BoolODE to generate synthetic data for this project (https://github.com/Murali-group/BoolODE).
+To use the code in this pipeline, the full output of BoolODE should be put into a subdirectory with the name of the simulated model in the data directory.

 The github contains all files necessary to run the code and generate the figures in the manuscript.
 Specifically:

-In the main directory:
+# In the main directory:

 GAE_improving_network.ipynb: Includes the code needed to run our GAE on a given network, iteratively removing one edge from the network and outputting + saving the predicted adjacency matrices for these cases.